filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

   * Added trapezoidal and bi-trapezoidal waveforms to common bank
 * 1.09
   * Added support for storing waveform in DICOM header
-  * Fixed error in RM+Sc rotation mode which did not work properly in 1.07
+  * Fixed error in "AngToRM" rotation mode which did not work properly in 1.07
   * Reworked tooltip to avoid overflow
 * 1.10
   * Added up to 20 study banks